GSA/digitalgov-pra/_pages/clearance-types/index.md

 ---
-title: Clearance types
+title: Types of PRA clearance
 permalink: /clearance-types/
 ---

-# Types of PRA Clearance

 In addition to the [normal PRA clearances]({{'/clearance-process/'|relative_url}}), there are many other types of collections.
 These labels can be confusing, but are used only in very specific circumstances.
 We’re here to help get you on the right track to approval.

-## Types of PRA clearances

 1. Normal clearance, for new requests, Revision vs. Extension requests, and Reinstatement (with or without change) requests.
 2. Common Form clearance, for a form already approved and in use by another agency.